Why Should You Exercise After Bariatric Surgery?

 Lunges, squats, and lifting weights are all great bariatric exercises for strength training.
 Sit-ups, crunches or other core exercises can also be an excellent toning exercise after bariatric surgery and can produce greater core strength to prevent future injuries.

 Flexibility training is important to help you avoid injuring yourself.
 If you feel sore or tight after your bariatric workout, flexibility training can help.
 It can also help you avoid straining yourself when you’re running or lifting weights.

-When you’re stretching, it’s important to be careful.
+When you a’re stretching, it’s important to be careful.
 Take each stretch slowly and hold it for ten seconds–don’t bounce up and down.
 Go far enough that you feel a burn, but pull back if you feel sharp pain.

 What’s a great flexibility workout?
 Stretching.

 Warmups and Cooldowns: Vital for Exercise After Bariatric Surgery

 It’s important to warmup before each bariatric workout, and to cooldown after.
 Warming up helps get your blood flowing and your heart pumping, and loosens your muscles.
 This can help you get the most out of your workout, and also prevents injuries.

 You should warm up for 5-10 minutes by doing light stretching, light jogging or walking, or jumping jacks.
 Make sure to keep it easy, rather than push yourself.

 After your bariatric workout, you should spend 5-10 minutes cooling down.
 Cooling down will slowly bring down your heart rate and breathing, which will prevent dizziness.
 Cooling down also lets your body get rid of the lactic acid that it creates during a tough workout, which can be bad for your muscles.

 What are some good bariatric cooldown exercises?
 Walking and stretching.
 Aim to slowly take your heart rate back down from exercise pace to resting pace.